 “The development of new biomarkers will be most useful if it gives us information on the types of treatments that may be helpful in the future,” Dr. Zick noted.

-Other researchers are also studying the use of blood-based markers to monitor response to schizophrenia medications, which could someday help support treatment decision-making for people with schizophrenia.
+Other researchers are studying the use of blood-based markers to monitor response to schizophrenia medications, which could someday help support treatment decision making for people with schizophrenia.

 Other types of testing may also support schizophrenia diagnosis and treatment in the future.
-Dr. Zick suggested that tests that measure activity within the brain, such as functional MRI or electroencephalography (EEG), could help researchers better understand how different parts of the brain are communicating with each other.
+Dr. Zick suggested that tests that measure activity within the brain, such as functional MRI and electroencephalography, could help researchers better understand how different parts of the brain communicate with each other.

 “There have been many studies that indicate differences in the function of the brains of people with schizophrenia as compared to those without the disorder, and this may someday be useful for diagnosis,” she explained.